phero-hq/website/docs/using-phero/creating-the-server.md

 ```

 :::info
-An explicit `Promise` return-type is required here
+An explicit `Promise` return-type is required on a Phero-function.
 :::

 We're exporting a service called `helloWorldService`, containing a `helloWorld` function.
 The names of services and functions define how you can call them in the client.
 For the example above, this would be: